 Is your dog bored?
 Sticking to a routine is easy.
 But if your pet is eating the same thing every day and it’s been going on for a while, your pooch might have gotten bored.

 Dog Not Eating When Left Home Alone

 Is your dog not eating when left home alone?
 Most dogs won’t eat when they are home alone.
 One reason could be separation anxiety.
+Keep tabs on your pet’s behavior with Petcube pet cam.
 If your furry friend goes crazy every time they're left alone, you should learn about ways to treat separation anxiety.
 Another reason can be that the dog feels like they have to guard the house until you get back.
 So, they think there’s no time to eat.